 When overeating is role-modeled as a way to cope

 Some alcoholics crave sugar in sobriety because alcohol has a high sugar content.
 Once sober, eating sugar feels comforting but can get out of control quickly.
 Giving up smoking can also trigger eating problems.
 Because food is normalized as a source of comfort, it’s an easy go-to- habit.

 There are lots of cultural messages around food that contribute to eating problems.
 Food becomes a source of love and comfort when emotional connection is lacking.
 Sometimes, kids are given food to be quiet so they learn to stuff their feelings instead of learning how to voice them.

-If children don't get the support they need, food becomes an easy way to cope.
-It's easy, cheap and available.
-It's usually the first addiction to develop since food is so accessible.
+If children don't get the emotional support they need, food becomes an easy way to cope.
+It's cheap and readily available.
+Often it's the first addiction to develop because food is so accessible to kids.